Skip to main content

 Note: This protocol reflects the pattern I use to prevent audits from stalling immediately after the readout.
 It is grounded in real engagements, not external frameworks.

-The First 72-Hour Stabilization Protocol ensures that momentum is not lost immediately after the audit.
+The First 72-Hour Stabilization Protocol is designed to help momentum is not lost immediately after the audit.

 1. Sever the bleeds: fix the top one to three controls or cash leaks immediately.